QubesOS/qubes-doc/common-tasks/software-update-vm.md

 Standalone VMs have their own copy of the whole filesystem, and thus can be updated and managed on its own.
 But this means that they take a few GBs on disk, and also that centralized updates do not apply to them.

-Sometime it might be convenient to have a VM that has its own filesystem, where you can directly introduce changes, without the need to start/stop the template VM.
+Sometimes it might be convenient to have a VM that has its own filesystem, where you can directly introduce changes, without the need to start/stop the template VM.
 Such situations include e.g.:

--   VMs used for development (devel environments requires a lot of \*-devel packages and specific devel tools)
+-   VMs used for development (devel environments require a lot of \*-devel packages and specific devel tools)

 -   VMs used for installing untrusted packages.
 Normally you install digitally signed software from Red Hat/Fedora repositories, and it's reasonable that such software has non malicious *installation* scripts (rpm pre/post scripts).
-However, when you would like to install some packages form less trusted sources, or unsigned, then using a dedicated (untrusted) standalone VM might be a better way.
+However, when you would like to install some packages from less trusted sources, or unsigned, then using a dedicated (untrusted) standalone VM might be a better way.

 In order to create a standalone VM you can use a command line like this (from console in Dom0):